imgag/pathoLogic/README.md

 --------

 Pipeline for hybrid assembly and identification of antibiotic resistance plasnid.
-This repo contains all the files for the `pathoLogic`  pipeline and a Browser based frontend.
+This repo contains all the files for the `pathoLogic`  pipeline and a browser based frontend.

 ## Requirements: